zapabug/Madstr.tv/docs/tv-app-architecture.md

-# TV App Architecture Documentation (Updated for Refactoring)
+# TV App Architecture Documentation (Updated for Refactoring & Wallet Features)

 ## 1. Overview

 This document describes the architecture of the React-based TV application designed for displaying media content (images, podcasts, videos) shared via the Nostr protocol.
-It is optimized for TV viewing with remote control navigation.
+It is optimized for TV viewing with remote control navigation and includes features for user authentication, hashtag filtering, and Cashu-based tipping.

 **Key Features:**
 *   Displays images, podcasts (audio), and videos.
-*   Content is fetched from Nostr relays based on a list of followed authors.
+*   Content is fetched from Nostr relays based on a list of followed authors and optional hashtags.
 *   Image and video feeds are **randomized** on load using `shuffleArray`.
 *   Older content (images/videos) can be fetched dynamically ("infinite scroll" behavior) by navigating past the end of the current list.
 *   Uses a **split-screen layout**, hiding the bottom panel in fullscreen mode.
 *   Enters **fullscreen mode** automatically after periods of inactivity or no new messages.
+*   Supports user **authentication** via nsec (generation/login) or NIP-46 remote signer.
+*   Allows users to **follow specific hashtags** (`#t` tags) to filter image/video content.
+*   Includes an internal **Cashu wallet** for receiving deposits via encrypted DMs and **sending tips** (currently simplified, non-Zap standard) to content creators via encrypted DMs.
+Tipping is triggered by focusing the author QR code and pressing OK/Select.

 **Operating Modes (`viewMode` state):**
 *   `imagePodcast`: The main/top area displays the `ImageFeed`, while the bottom-right panel displays the `podcastNotes` list and controls.